-They continued to live at 302 Beacon until 1929.
+They continued to live at 302 Beacon in 1929.
 By 1930, they had moved to 380 Beacon.

-In June of 1932, 302 Beacon was acquired by Allen Payson Saul (born Abraham Salinsky).
+That same month, 302 Beacon was acquired by Allen Payson Saul (born Abraham Salinsky).
 He was a chiropodist and operated the Allen Payson Company, dealers in elastic stockings.
 He was unmarried.

 In October of 1946, 302 Beacon was acquired from Charles Stevens by Lawrence Rill Schumann, a brush manufacturer.
 He and his wife, Ruth D. (Levine) Schumann, lived in Forest Hills, Long Island.

 In March of 1948, Lawrence Schumann transferred 302 Beacon to himself as trustee for his daughter, Laurel Dorothy Schumann, a student at Boston University.

 At about the same time, Lawrence and Ruth Schumann separated and he moved from New York to an apartment at 302 Beacon.
 They divorced in 1950.

 In the early 1950s, Lawrence Schumann purchased the art collection of Mrs. Marie (Walther) Sterner Lintott, an art dealer in New York City, including about 300 American and European paintings, water-colors, and drawings.
 In November of 1951, he purchased 191 Marlborough, possibly with the idea of housing the collection there, which he may have done.
-While he owned the house, it was shown as vacant in City Directories and was not included in the Lists of Residents.
+While he owned 191 Marlborough, it was shown as vacant in City Directories and was not included in the Lists of Residents.

-From 1960 to 1966 he served as honorary Austrian Consul General in Boston.
+From 1960 to 1968 he served as honorary Austrian Consul General in Boston.

 Lawrence and Edith Schumann continued to live at 302 Beacon until about 1974.
 By the time of his death in October of 1975, they were living in an apartment at 330 Beacon.